-The Local Pensions Board (LPB) provides valuable contribution to support the Committee and help strengthen overall fund governance, increase transparency and compliance with LGPS regulations.
+The Local Pensions Board (LPB) provides support to the Committee and helps strengthen overall fund governance, increase transparency and compliance with LGPS regulations.

 The LPB consists of four members consisting of two employer and two employee representatives.
-The members during 2017/18 were:
+The members during 2018/19 were: